Diversity Matters

 - provide a public platform (through an exhibition) that gives these artist(s)/group(s) space to review, reflect and respond to museum collections either by:

-- enabling a contemporary collecting project, which gathers oral testimonies, objects etc. from the artist(s)/group(s) so the museum’s collections are up-to-date and relevant
+- enabling a contemporary collecting project, which gathers oral testimonies, objects etc. from the artist(s)/group(s) so the museum’s collections are up to date and relevant

-Projects will need to be completed by Sun 8 Mar 2026.
-More information on eligibility and the type of projects that will be supported can be found in the guidance for applicants below.
+Projects will need to be completed by Sun 7 Mar 2027.
+More information on eligibility as well as the type of projects the grants programme will support can be found in the guidance for applicants below.

 Current grants

-We will announce our current grant museums for 2025–2026 in June once the assessment panel has met and the applicants have been notified of the outcome of their application.
+We'll announce our current grant museums for 2026–2027 in June once the assessment panel has met and the applicants have been notified of the outcome of their application.

 Previous grants